 Discovery Channel’s Yukon Men, which airs Friday nights at 10 p.m., is the real deal of reality television.
 This brutal, often difficult-to-watch series looks unflinchingly at a community in Tanana, Alaksa — a community simultaneously surrounded by vivid life and constant danger.
 Several of the decisions made by the folks in this small town are questionable, perhaps even wrong.
-But there’s no denying the truthfulness of the disclaimer that runs before each episode: The series, quite simply, details a rugged lifestyle where hunting and trapping is necessary to survive.
+The power of the disclaimer that runs before each episode is evident: The series, quite simply, details a rugged lifestyle where hunting and trapping is necessary to survive.

 I’ve never been to Alaska.
 I’ve never endured sustained temperatures in the negative degrees.
 I’ve never looked in the freezer and watched the caribou meat dwindle to a few remaining pieces.
 This makes me different than these men, all of whom seem like good people with the community’s best interests at heart.
 This push-pull of respect for their lifestyle and revulsion over so much spilled blood is what makes Yukon Men must-see television.